EPortela2013/BIO465LeafPrediction/README.md

 The environment with the software necessary to run the code in this repository can be found [here](http://edwardportela.com/bio465/Ubuntu_17.10-VB-64bit.7z "VirtualBox Environment")

+The username and password for this environment are both osboxes.org

 This code has been tested using python3 so it is recommended that it be used.
 Example usage: